f5devcentral/f5-agility-labs-adc/docs/class8/Module3/lab3-2.rst

     Total Reuses       1477
     New                  23

 These numbers are the result of a 1500 HTTPS transaction test with each creating a new client-side and server-side TCP connection.
 The concurency rate was ~23 during the test.
-Starting with zero idle TCP connections, 23 new TCP connections were opened to the servers with 1477 connections being re-used during the 1500 HTTPS transactions.
+Starting with zero idle TCP connections, 23 new TCP connections were opened to the servers with 1477 connections being re-used during the entire test.

 Here are some of the time and packet savings from the same 1500 transaction test with and without OneConnect::